dylanpinn/FIT3003/lectures/lecture-01.md

   2. Systems for **_collating and analysing_** information (typically collected
      from transaction processing systems) to support organisational decision-making.
-- No IT professional can claim to understand enterprise IT without undersanding both kinds of systems.
+- No IT professional can claim to understand enterprise IT without understanding both kinds of systems.
-- The approaches that work well for developing transaction proxcessing systems often don't work for decision support systems.
+- The approaches that work well for developing transaction processing systems often don't work for decision support systems.
   - IT industry often tries to use transaction processing approaches: leads to high failure rate
-  - Industry needs people to understand BI.
+  - The industry needs people to understand BI.
 - Business Intelligence is a key IT priority for organisations

 ## Common Features in BI

-- Data from lots of different souyrces, internal and external.
+- Data from lots of different sources, internal and external.
-- 'Dashboards' provide overview and monitoring of performance.
+- 'Dashboards' provide an overview and monitoring of performance.
 - Ability to navigate from one report to another for investigation:
   - 'slice and dice'
-  - 'drill down'
+  - 'drill-down'
 - Visualisation of data
   - Graphical
   - Textual